Papr-ai/papr-open-piksa/lib/ai/memory/README.md

-# Papr Memory Integration for v0chat
+# Papr Memory Integration for PaprChat

-This module provides a comprehensive memory system for v0chat powered by the [@papr/memory](https://memory.papr.ai/) SDK.
+This module provides a comprehensive memory system for PaprChat powered by the [@papr/memory](https://memory.papr.ai/) SDK.
 It enables storing and retrieving user messages to enhance AI responses with relevant context from past conversations.

 ## Table of Contents
 - [Overview](#overview)